Python Developing

 pip install virtualenv

-This creates a hidden folder called .venv, which provides the currently activated Python version locally.
+(which is also hidden due to the point preceding the name), which provides the currently activated Python version locally.
 Activate this virtual environment with:

 source .venv/bin/activate